williamolojede/starter-kit/README.md

 ``` bash
 rm -rf .git
 ```
-3. Initialize git for th new repo
+3. Initialize git for the new repo

 ```bash
 git init